microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-knownissue.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents a known issue related to a Windows product.

-Example of known Issues: [Windows 11, version 22H2 known Issues and notifications](https://learn.microsoft.com/en-us/windows/release-health/status-windows-11-22h2)
+For example of known issues, see [Windows 11, version 22H2 known issues and notifications](/windows/release-health/status-windows-11-22h2).

 ## Properties